Catholic Church the Most Precious Blood

 Where does my money go?

-The parish does not receive support from central church funds or from the state.
-Each Parish must be financially independent and also contribute to the running costs of the Diocese.
+The parish does not receive support from central church funds, from the vatican or from the state.
+Each Parish must be financially independent and also contribute to the running costs of the Archdiocese.

 Your giving also helps to maintain and improve the building, to promote the dignified worship in this place and to support the clergy.
-It supports our mission and evangelisation, the work with young people and supports charitable work.
+More importantly, it supports our mission and evangelisation, the work with young people and supports charitable work.

-The accounts are scrutinized by the Finance Committee and itemise income and expenditure.
+The accounts are scrutinised by the Finance Committee and itemise income and expenditure.

 How can I do my part?